-1. Always keep your doors locked when you drive.
-Make locking the doors the first thing you do when you get into your car.

-- 2. If possible, keep your windows up when driving, at least enough to keep some one from reaching in and unlocking your door when you stop. - 3.
+- 1. Always keep your doors locked when you drive.
+Make locking the doors the first thing you do when you get into your car. - 2.
+If possible, keep your windows up when driving, at least enough to keep someone from reaching in and unlocking your door when you stop. - 3.
 Have your keys in your hand when you approach your car.
 Practice opening your car door by feel so you can continue to observe the area around you. - 4.
 Check the back seat and floor of your car before getting inside.
 Also, check under your car as you approach it. - 5.
 Park in a well-lit, crowded area or in a lot with an attendant.
 Park your car as close to the door of the building you will be entering as possible. - 6.
 If possible, do not go to your car alone at night. - 7.
 Never pick up hitchhikers.
 You simply cannot tell by looking at people who is "safe" and who is not. - 8.
 If you suspect you are being followed, drive into a well-lit business establishment and call the police. - 9.
-Leave only your ignition key with service repair persons at stations or parking lot attendants. - 10.
-If you have car trouble, signal for help by raising the hood or tying a handkerchief to the door handle or antenna if you feel it is safe to get out of the car.
+Leave only your ignition key with service repair persons at stations or parking lot attendants.

+- 10. If you have car trouble, signal for help by raising the hood or tying a handkerchief to the door handle or antenna if you feel it is safe to get out of the car.
 Or even better, buy and use one of the windshield screens with a "Help Needed" message on it.
 If anyone offers to help, ask if they will call the police.
-Do not get out of your car.

-- 11. To help the driver of a disabled vehicle, do not stop and get out of your car.
+Do not get out of your car. - 11.
+To help the driver of a disabled vehicle, do not stop and get out of your car.
 Report it to the police and send for help. - 12.
 Make sure you have enough gas to reach your destination.
-Do not let it fall below 1/2 to 1/4 tank; it may take you a while to find a gas station once you start looking.

-- 13. Do not park rear a van.
+Do not let it fall below /2 to /4 tank; it may take you a while to find a gas station once you start looking. - 13.
+Do not park near a van.
 If a van has pulled in beside you when you return to your car, get into the car from the side farthest from the van. - 14.
 If your car has an automatic lock that opens all the doors at once, have it adjusted so it will only unlock the driver's door. - 15.
-A cellular phone or CB radio in your car to use if you need help is a good investment. - 16.
+Keep cellular phones charged or charger in your car. - 16.
 When taking trips, do not stop at empty rest areas.
 Use rest areas only when necessary. - 17.
 Keep your purse and other valuables on the floor rather than on the seat beside you.